-- Press the trip odometer reset stem until ODOMETER displays. - While in the ODOMETER display, press and hold the trip odometer reset stem for three seconds until the currently set language displays. - Continue to press and hold the trip odometer reset stem to scroll through all of the available languages. - The available languages are ENGLISH (default), FRANCAIS (French), ESPANOL (Spanish), and NO CHANGE. - 4.
+- 1. Press the trip odometer reset stem until ODOMETER displays. - While in the ODOMETER display, press and hold the trip odometer reset stem for three seconds until the currently set language displays. - Continue to press and hold the trip odometer reset stem to scroll through all of the available languages.

+The available languages are ENGLISH (default), FRANCAIS (French), ESPANOL (Spanish), and NO CHANGE.

 Once the desired language is displayed, release the trip odometer reset stem to set your choice.

 Press the trip odometer reset stem until TRIP displays.
-This display shows the current distance traveled in either miles (mi) or kilometers (km) since the last reset for the trip odometer.
+This display shows the current distance traveled in either kilometers (km) or miles (mi) since the last reset for the trip odometer.